khudgins/documentation/agent/proxy/registration.rst

 proxy will be registered.

 You will now see a status message ``Agent proxy has been associated``.
-Traffic relayed from this proxy will now be accepted by enStratus.
+Traffic relayed from this proxy will now be accepted by Enstratius.

 You may need to click the ``Reload`` button on the ``Agent Proxies`` screen before the new proxy is listed in the table.